argoproj/argo-cd/docs/user-guide/commands/argocd_account_bcrypt.md

-## argocd admin
+## argocd account bcrypt

-Contains a set of commands useful for Argo CD administrators and requires direct Kubernetes access
+Generate bcrypt hash for the admin password

 ```
-argocd admin [flags]
+argocd account bcrypt [flags]
 ```

 ### Options

 ```
-  -h, --help   help for admin
+  -h, --help              help for bcrypt
+      --password string   Password for which bcrypt hash is generated
 ```

 ### Options inherited from parent commands